TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 You need to submit your MiniJava project with a pull request against branch `assignment3` on GitHub.
 Your GitHub repository contains a step-by-step procedure how to file such a request.
 As part of your submission, we ask you to provide a short explanation of the organisation of your syntax definition in `MiniJava/syntax/README.md`.

-The deadline for submission is October 8, 17:59.
+The deadline for submission is October 1, 23:59.
+{: .notice .notice-warning}

 ### Grading